Measure lens vignetting and sensor nonuniformity

 Uniformity Interactive is the interactive equivalent of Uniformity.
 Use it when you want to examine an image in detail.

-As of Imatest 5.0, image acquisition capabilities can now be found in Imatest Master.
+Imatest 5.0: Image acquisition capabilities are now a part of Imatest Master.
 Previously these capabilities were in Imatest IS which has been discontinued.

 To prepare an image for Uniformity,